 Relatively few voters, especially whites, are anticipating such benefits from the health care law, the poll found.
 Overall, just 33 percent said they expected the law will make things better for "people like you and your family," while 49 percent said they thought it would make things worse.
 That was little changed since July (when those polled split 35 percent positive to 46 percent negative).
 But the results continued the decline since September 2012, just before Obama's reelection, when a narrow 43 percent to 40 percent plurality expected the law to improve their personal health care.

 The latest result continued the stark racial split on this critical question.
 Minorities, by a 51 percent to 30 percent margin, thought the law was more likely to make things better than worse for their families.
 That represented a small deterioration (within the margin of error) for Obama since July, but maintained a huge gulf in attitudes compared with whites.
 Just 25 percent of whites said they believed the law would improve conditions for their family; nearly three-fifths of whites (58 percent) thought it would make things worse for them.
 (That also represented only a small deterioration, also within the margin of error, since July.)
 Only about one-fifth of whites without a college degree, a group consistently tough on Obama, thought the law would make things better for them; but so did only about one-third of college-educated whites, a constituency usually more open to him.
+Minorities and whites remain starkly divided as to whom will benefit from the president's health care plan.

 Indeed, Obama faces skepticism about the law's personal impact from two groups central to his coalition.
 While Monday's poll results found little support for repealing the health care law among millennials and college-educated white women, just under half of respondents in each group thought the law would make things worse, rather than better, for their own families.
 Only 31 percent of the well-educated white women, and 37 percent of young adults under 30, thought the law would make things better for them.